acatzk/sph-hris/README.md

 - Run `cp .env.api_v2.example .env.api_v2` to create a local env for NestJS
 - In .env.api_v2, supply the blank fields with the necessary values
 - Run `npm install` to install the dependencies
-- Run `npm run start:dev` to run the app manually
+- Run `npm run dev` to run the app manually